webpack/webpack.js.org/src/content/api/cli.md

 #### Generation Path

-Location of where to generate configuration. defaults to `process.cwd()`
+Location of where to generate the configuration.
+Defaults to `process.cwd()`.

 #### Options